1 Introduction

 theme_bw()

-7 Apply delay to generate point nowcast
+7 Apply the delay to generate a point nowcast

 The next step in our workflow is to take the estimated delay distribution and